Singularity

 Creating Images

 One advantage to Singularity as a container solution is that Singularity does not require admin access to run.
 Therefore users, if needed, and create or obtain images themselves to run on Chinook.
-Please note that due to the operating system on Chinook that Singularity images that are based on the newest OSes may not work.
-We recommend that Singularity images be built on:

 Images will need to be created on a system that the user has Administrator access to and users cannot create Singularity images on Chinook itself.
 Information on building a container can be located via Singularity's documentation